The Great British Bake Off stars and their beautiful kitchens

 Where Bake Off stars cook up a storm

-Much of its success is due to its iconic judges and relatable contestants, who have gone on to write recipe books and even star in their own baking shows.
+Its success is due to its iconic judges and relatable contestants, who have gone on to write recipe books and even star in their own baking shows.

-With series 16 kicking off in September 2025, we’re preparing ourselves for more sensational show-stoppers, soggy bottoms and Hollywood handshakes.
+With series 16 kicking off in September 2025, we’re preparing for more sensational show-stoppers, soggy bottoms and Hollywood handshakes.

-But until then, let’s go behind the the gingham altar and explore the real kitchens of the show's biggest stars.....
+But until then, let’s go behind the gingham altar and explore the real kitchens of the show's biggest stars.....

 Paul Hollywood

 So, where does the star prove his dough and tend to his sourdough starter?
-Paul lives a quiet life with wife Melissa Spalding in their £1 million ($1.3m) secluded farmhouse in Kent, reports Hello!
-Magazine.
-The Grade-II listed property sits in eight glorious acres (3.2ha), and includes stables, a poultry run, and Hollywood’s prized outdoor pizza oven.
+Paul lives a quiet life with wife Melissa Spalding in their £1 million ($1.3m) secluded farmhouse in Kent.

 Paul Hollywood

-Though the star is very private about where he lives, he has produced a collection of recipes and baking tutorials called Paul Hollywood Easy Bakes, available on YouTube, which give us the chance to step inside his fresh, modern kitchen.
+Though the star is very private about where he lives, he has produced a collection of recipes and baking tutorials called Paul Hollywood Easy Bakes, available on YouTube, which gives us the chance to step inside his fresh, modern kitchen.

 Mary Berry